Ready to find the perfect college degree?

 Undergraduate Options for Aspiring Lawyers

-Students might be surprised to learn that majoring in pre-law or criminal justice may not give them an advantage in gaining admittance into law school, according to U.S. News & World Report.
-Statistically, fewer students accepted into law school had majored in either of these seemingly obvious courses of study than had majored in subjects such as journalism and economics.
+You might be surprised to learn that majoring in pre-law or criminal justice may not give you an advantage in gaining admittance into law school, according to U.S. News & World Report.
+Statistically, fewer students accepted into law school had majored in either of these seemingly obvious courses of study than those who had majored in subjects such as journalism and economics.
 In fact, philosophy majors had the best numbers, with 82 percent of law school applicants admitted.

 Regardless of which major aspiring attorneys choose during their undergraduate educational careers, there are two absolute requirements for entering law school.
-Students must earn top grades to gain admission to an accredited program.
-They must also get an acceptable score on the Law School Admission Test (LSAT).
+You must earn top grades to gain admission to an accredited program.
+You must also get an acceptable score on the Law School Admission Test (LSAT).

 Law School Curriculum